nealcaren/crisis-and-opportunity-books/books/the-walls-of-jericho/the-walls-of-jericho.md

 "Maybe.
 But, same time, ain' nuthin' to hinder her from jivin', too.
 And when two folks gits to jivin' each other, first thing y' know sump'm happens."

-"Sump'm go'n' happen awright, but 'tain' go'n' happen to *him*."
+"Sump'm go'n' happen awright, but &rsquo;tain' go'n' happen to *him*."
 Bubber resumed his survey of the balls scattered widely by Jinx's miss.
 "Bet I'm go'n' run off all the res'," he wagered.

 Jinx, however, had become philosophical.
 "Jes' goes to show y'. see?
 There's a guy what's so big and hard he can't be had.
-Mos' these gals 'round hyeh tries they damnedest to make him---but he jes' don' fall.
-No mo'n he fell that time Spider Webb cut at him and missed and nearly got broke in two.
+Mos' these gals &rsquo;round hyeh tries they damnedest to make him---but he jes' don' fall.
+No mo &rsquo;n he fell that time Spider Webb cut at him and missed and nearly got broke in two.
 So hard.
 So hard his spit bounces.
 Says to me---say, 'Jinx you speckled-hide awstrich you, women ain' no different from men---only worse.
 You gotta be tough and tight, boy.
 Once they see you slippin', it's yo' hiney from then on---they'll put d' locks on you and throw d' key away.
-But if you be hard with 'em, they ain' no trouble 'tall.'
+But if you be hard with &rsquo;em, they ain' no trouble &rsquo;tall.'
 Yea.
 And then this one come along.
 She's diff'runt, see?
-Act all dickty 'n ev'ything.
-High-hats 'im.
+Act all dickty  &rsquo;n ev'ything.
+High-hats &rsquo;im.
 K.M. awright---but not jes' ordinary K.M.---*Dicky* K.M., see?
-That jes' 'bout gits 'im.
+That jes' &rsquo;bout gits &rsquo;im.
 He gives up without a struggle."

 "How do you know he's give' up?"
 Bubber's doubt persisted.

-"Went in d' damn church after 'er, didn' he?"
+"Went in d' damn church after &rsquo;er, didn' he?"

 "That ain't nothin'.
-I've seen women I'd go in worse places 'n that after."
+I've seen women I'd go in worse places  &rsquo;n that after."

 "Yea?"

 "No lie.
 And they wasn't near as easy to gaze on as that sister, either.
 Dicky---shh---that ain't got nothin' to do with it.
 It's that ball-bearin' movement, thass what."

 "Damn if it makes *him* run any smoother.
-One day he's good natured as a puppy-dawg, 'nother he's evil as a black cat.
+One day he's good natured as a puppy-dawg, &rsquo;nother he's evil as a black cat.
 Never seen a man change so.
-She done put it on 'im all right."
+She done put it on &rsquo;im all right."

 "Bet he go'n' put sump'm on her, too."

-"Damn 'f I believe it.
-She'll have 'im goin' in d' *main* door nex'.
+"Damn  &rsquo;f I believe it.
+She'll have &rsquo;im goin' in d' *main* door nex'.
 This is serious."

 "So's this," said Bubber, who had meanwhile run off seven balls, unnoticed.
 Thereupon, mimicking perfectly, he duplicated the shot which Jinx had made earlier with such exaggerated vehemence.
 The ball was the last on the table, and it sped to an already full pocket eagerly, greeting its fellows with a cheerful "clack!"